boltops-tools/aws-mfa-secure/README.md

 You get prompted for the MFA token once and the MFA secure session lasts for 12 hours.
 You can override the default expiration time with `AWS_MFA_TTL`.
 For example, `AWS_MFA_TTL=3600` means the session expires in 1 hour instead.

-Autocompletion still works with the alias.

 ## Calling Directly

 You can also call `aws-mfa-secure session` directly.
+The arguments are delegated to the aws cli.

     aws-mfa-secure session --version
     aws-mfa-secure session s3 ls